-- G. All applications shall be sworn to by the applicant. - H. Unless the drilling and/or operation of a well is exempt, either by law or by these Rules, or is associated with the drilling and/or operation of an ASR Project Well, no person shall (i) operate a well, (ii) begin to drill a well, (iii) perforate or screen an existing well, or (iv) increase the size of an existing well or a pump therein, without first applying to the District for, and receiving an Operating Permit for groundwater production for any well other than an ASR Project Well.
-Monitor Wells must be registered with the District and must comply with the District's reporting requirements for results from that well as established with the registration. - I. Owners of Existing Wells that do not qualify as Exempt Wells or ASR Project Wells must apply to the District for an Operating Permit to continue operating the Well.
+- G. All applications shall be sworn to by the applicant. - H. Unless the drilling and/or operation of a well is exempt, either by law or by these Rules, or is associated with the drilling and/or operation of an ASR Project that is recovering a quantity of water within the limits of the ASR Project's TCEQ permit, no person shall (i) operate a well, (ii) begin to drill a well, (iii) perforate or screen an existing well, or (iv) increase the size of an existing well or a pump therein, without first applying to the District for, and receiving an Operating Permit for groundwater production.
+Monitor Wells must be registered with the District and must comply with the District's reporting requirements for results from that well as established with the registration. - I. Owners of Existing Wells that do not qualify as Exempt Wells, and owners of wells in ASR Projects that are recovering a quantity of water in excess of the ASR Project's TCEQ permit must apply to the District for an Operating Permit to continue operating the Wells.
 An application for each such well must be filed with the District within one (1) year after the date these Rules are adopted.
 An Existing Exempt Well for which a registration application has been filed may continue to be operated in a non-wasteful manner. - J. All applications for Operating Permits, groundwater production authority under Rule 5, and registrations filed with the District shall include all of the following information unless noted otherwise in these Rules: - 1.
 Name and mailing address of the applicant/registrant and, if different, the owner of land on which the well is or will be located; - 2.
 If the applicant/registrant is other than the owner of the property, documentation establishing the applicable authority to construct and/or operate on the property described in the application for the proposed use; - 3.
-The location of the Existing Well or the location where a new well, test well or test hole is to be drilled in sufficient detail to allow the District to locate the placement of the well with reference to property ownership records and location from access points. - 4.
-A statement of the nature and purpose of the existing/proposed action, the amount of water to be used for each purpose, and the estimated rate at which water will be produced from the well. - 5.
-An acknowledgment by the applicant/registrant that required information in any Operating Permit will be furnished to the District by the applicant/registrant upon completion of the well(s) and prior to production of water therefrom under any operating permit; - 6.
-A water conservation and drought contingency plan, or a declaration that the applicant/registrant will comply with the District's Groundwater Management Plan
+The location of the Existing Well or the location where a new well, test well or test hole is to be drilled in sufficient detail to allow the District to locate the placement of the well with reference to property ownership records and location from access points; - 4.
+A statement of the nature and purpose of the existing/proposed action, the amount of water to be used for each purpose, and the estimated rate at which water will be produced from the well; - 5.
+An acknowledgment by the applicant/registrant that required information in any Operating Permit will be furnished to the District by the applicant/registrant upon completion of the well(s) and prior to production of water therefrom under any Operating Permit;